 Choice of Catalog Policy

-A student registering in the College of Public Affairs and Community Service for the first time may, except for limitations described below, complete work for the degree according to the requirements of
+A student registering in the College of Public Affairs and Community Service for the first time may, except for limitations described below, complete work for the degree according to one of these requirements:

-- the catalog in effect the year the student enters CPACS, or
+- The catalog in effect the year the student enters CPACS.

 Students entering the College for the first time in the summer will be subject to the catalog for the academic year immediately following.

-Students formerly in a CPACS program who drop out of the College for one year must complete requirements of the catalog current at the time of readmission.
+Students formerly in a CPACS program who dropped out of the College for one year complete requirements of the catalog current at the time of readmission.

 Failure to complete the requirements for the degree within seven years after the date the student first enters the College will subject the student to graduation under the requirements of a later catalog to be approved by the Dean.

-The College reserves the right to institute and make effective, after due notice, during the course of a student’s work toward a degree, any new ruling which may be necessary for the general good of the College and to substitute courses currently offered for those no longer offered.
+The College reserves the right to institute and make effective, after due notice and during the course of a student’s work toward a degree, any new ruling which may be necessary for the general good of the College and to substitute courses currently offered for those no longer offered.

 College Degree Requirements